 Our Verdict

 Klaviyo is the best ecommerce email tool on the market — but it is also overpriced with declining support.
-If you run a Shopify store doing real revenue, the segmentation, revenue attribution, and predictive AI genuinely justify the cost.
-If you are not running ecommerce, there is zero reason to pay Klaviyo prices.
-The February 2025 billing change and Trustpilot's 2.1/5 rating are red flags worth considering before committing.
+From managing Klaviyo for D2C brands over 5+ years: the segmentation and revenue attribution genuinely justify the cost for serious Shopify stores.
+But watch the contracts (auto-renewal with 30 days notice), do not rely on their reps for strategic help, and consider dedicated SMS providers like Postscript instead of Klaviyo SMS.
+The February 2025 billing change and Trustpilot's 1.9/5 rating are red flags worth considering before committing.

 Best for